abordino/portfolio-website/content/authors/admin/_index.md

     url: https://warwick.ac.uk

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include High Dimensional Statisitcs and Stastistical Machine Learning.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
-  - Computational Linguistics
-  - Information Retrieval
+  - Statistical Machine Learning
+  - High Dimensional Statistics

 # Education to show in About widget
 education: